Sweet Potato Biscuits

 Pre-step

-Preheat oven to 400 degrees Fahrenheit.
-Line a large jelly roll pan with parchment paper.
-Get a mixing bowl and pastry cutter.
+Line a large jelly roll pan with parchment paper and get a large bowl and pastry blender.

 Step one

-Gather the ingredients – flour, canned sweet potato, baking powder and salt.
+Gather the ingredients – flour, canned sweet potato puree, baking powder, and salt.
+(A)

 Step two

-Add the flour, salt and baking powder to a mixing bowl.
-Use the pastry cutter to mix the dry ingredients together.
-With a knife, slice cold butter into pats on top.
+Add the flour, salt, and baking powder to a mixing bowl.
+Use the pastry blender to mix the dry ingredients.
+Slice the cold butter into pats onto the flour mixture.
+(B)

 Step three

-Take a pastry cutter or two butter knives and cut the butter into the flour mixture just until you see pea size pieces.
+Take the pastry blender or two butter knives and cut the butter into the flour mixture until you see pea-sized pieces.

 Step four

-Gather the wet ingredients – sweet potato, almond milk and maple syrup.
+Gather the wet ingredients – sweet potato, milk, and maple syrup.
+(C)

 Step five